Armour/Django-Webpack-React-Typescript-HMR-Boilerplate/README.md

 ### Boilerplate setup tutorial step by step

-I will write a tutorial about how to setup this stack step by step asap :)
+I will write a tutorial about how to setup those stuffs together step by step asap :)

 ### If you prefer to use Node.js as backend